WD-40 to Clean a Toilet? – What to Do and Not Do

 Other Ways to Remove Toilet Stains

-Although WD-40 removes hard water stains from a toilet bowl, there are other ways which you should consider too.
+Although WD-40 removes hard water stains from a toilet bowl, there are other ways that you should consider too.
 The most common toilet stain remover is a combination of vinegar and baking soda.

-Pour a cup of vinegar inside the toilet bowl and wait for about one minute.
-Slowly add a cup of baking soda followed by another cup of vinegar.
+Pour a cup of vinegar into the toilet bowl and wait about one minute.
+Slowly add a cup of baking soda, followed by another cup of vinegar.
 Swish the solution around the toilet bowl after every 5 minutes for 30 minutes.

 In case you need to remove a toilet ring, a pumice stone will come in handy.
 Drop it in the toilet bowl water for 15 minutes and let it soften.
-Pick one point of the toilet ring and rub all around being careful not to scratch the porcelain.
+Pick one point of the toilet ring and rub it all around, being careful not to scratch the porcelain.

 Other Ways to Use WD-40